tkolos98/HystereticExpansionSINDy/README.md

 The hysterion functions are implementing a proxymity detection as well, which helps the detection of switch-over points in a noisy data set.
 In this case, not only the exceeding of the switch-point values are treated as switch-over points, but also the reach of local extremas within a set proximity of them.
 Therefore if the switch-point value is not reached due to the noise, the switch-over can be still detected approximately.
 The proximity can be set by the user upon definition of the function.

+The memory of the functions can be reset with the help of reset_memory().
+They can be set to a custom value by the user, during changeover it will be set to zero or one accordingly.

+The function get_history() returns the values returned by the function during simulation.
+After training, this array is reset.
+This can be also done with the function reset_memory().

 The idea used here is based on the work: G. Thiele, A. Fey, D. Sommer and J. Krüger, "System identification of a hysteresis-controlled pump system using SINDy," 2020 24th International Conference on System Theory, Control and Computing (ICSTCC), 2020, pp. 457-464, doi: 10.1109/ICSTCC50638.2020.9259776.

 For PySindy and its creators please see the documentations at https://pysindy.readthedocs.io/en/latest/